 Since the moment Chef Brian Howard left Comme Ca at the Cosmopolitan Resort the Las Vegas food community has been eagerly awaiting his next move.
 The wait is over as his new project, Sparrow and Wolf, takes him off the strip and into Chinatown.
 Howard’s inventive cooking along with his passion for the details will delight any visitor’s desire for an exceptional experience.
 Expect local ingredients from Las Vegas‘ own Urban Seed.
 Inc, charcuterie that is among the best in Las Vegas and a cocktail program that will even impress the industry insiders.

 Sparrow and Wolf, 4480 Spring Mountain Rd.
 Suite 100 702-790-2147

-Set in a strip mall about 15 minutes from the Las Vegas you might not see Other Mama, but you need.
+Set in a strip mall about 15 minutes from the Las Vegas Strip you might not see Other Mama, but you need to.
 Chef/Owner Dan Krohmer combines his passion for good food and his desire to respect the environment and its natural resources in a restaurant that turns out dishes that are stunning to the palate and comfortable for the conscious.
 This seafood restaurant highlights the chef’s extensive knowledge and experience in Japanese cuisine.
 The raw bar is home to seasonal oysters, fresh sushi and ceviche that is crippling with his impressive flavors.
-The happy hour is the best in the area and the Pork Belly Kimchi fried rice will shatter your taste buds with spectacular flavors.
+The happy hour is the best in the area and the kimchi fried rice will shatter your taste buds with spectacular flavors.

 Other Mama, 3655 S. Durango #6 Las Vegas, NV 702-463-8382